Car Buying Articles

 Get a Great Price Without Getting the Runaround

-Ron Davis, owner of Santa Monica Ford, in Santa Monica, Calif., says that when his dealership receives a lead, its goal is to provide a personalized response and a price within one hour.
-The customers initiate phone contact when they choose to, he says.
+For example, when Santa Monica Ford Lincoln receives a lead, its goal is to provide a personalized response and a price within one hour, says dealership owner Ron Davis.
+Then, the customers are free to initiate phone contact when they choose, he adds.